unclepaul84/google-forms-assistant-for-team-snap/README.md

 1. [Design and test a Google Form to your liking](https://gsuite.google.com/learning-center/products/forms/get-started/#!/).
 Do not include fields for Member Name, Email and Team Name.
 These will be added automatically.
 2. [Install TeamSnap Assistant addin from plugins menu.](https://chrome.google.com/webstore/detail/teamsnap-assistant/dfakadcngcagghdhkhplhhnimlkjhlpo?utm_source=permalink)
 3. Approve permissions promts.
 4. Sign in with TeamSnap credentials.
-(You will need to disable pop-up blocker or add exception for auth.teamsnap.com)
+(You will need to disable pop-up blocker)
 5. Choose your team.
 6. Select members to send this form to.
 7. Populate Subject and Body fields. (basic HTML tags are allowed in Body field)